The College of Veterinary

 Medicine at Auburn University is located in south central Alabama off

 Interstate 85 between Montgomery and Atlanta.
-The university is known for its
+The college is known for its

 Veterinary medicine began as a